 Table of Contents

-At the Law Offices of Jonathan F. Marshall know how to advise you when you’re facing assault or threat charges in Passaic County.
-We have valuable experience fighting threat and assault charges in communities such as Paterson, Passaic, Clifton, Wayne, West Milford, Bloomingdale, and Little Falls.
-We’re here to help you.
+The attorneys at the Law Offices of Jonathan F. Marshall know how to advise you when you’re facing assault or threat charges in Passaic County.
+We have experience fighting threat and assault charges in communities such as Paterson, Passaic, Clifton, Wayne, West Milford, Bloomingdale, and Little Falls.

 Assault & Threat Charges in Passaic County, New Jersey

 In Passaic County, many threat and assault charges are categorized as second-degree criminal offenses that can result in a prison sentence of 5 to 10 years and a fine of up to $150,000.
-New Jersey also has a sentencing requirement called the No Early Release Act (NERA), which guarantees that those convicted of certain offenses will serve at least 85% of their sentence before becoming eligible for parole if they have no separate plea agreement.
+New Jersey also has a sentencing requirement called the No Early Release Act (NERA), which guarantees that people convicted of certain offenses will serve at least 85% of their sentence before becoming eligible for parole if they have no separate plea agreement.
 These offenses include second-degree aggravated assault, or N.J.S.A.
 2C:12-1(b), and disarming a law enforcement officer, or N.J.S.A.
 2C:12-11(b).

-- Disorderly Conduct (N.J.S.A.
+Disorderly Conduct (N.J.S.A.
 2C:33-2) – This encompasses “improper behavior” or offensive language in public, meaning it affects a public place or a substantial group of people, such as in a school, place of business, entertainment venue, highway or apartment house.
 It can result in up to six months in the Passaic County Jail and a fine up to $1,000.

-- Simple Assault (N.J.S.A.
+Simple Assault (N.J.S.A.
 2C:12-1) – This is New Jersey’s most basic assault charge.
 One person attempts to cause, or purposely, recklessly, or knowingly causes, bodily injury to another, or uses physical menace to put another person in fear of such injury.
-This also can result in a fine up to $1,000 and up to six months in the Passaic County Jail.
+This also can result in a fine of up to $1,000 and up to six months in the Passaic County Jail.

 - Assault by Auto

-- Death By Auto
+- Death by Auto

 - Resisting Arrest

-- Disarming a police officer
+- Disarming a Police Officer

 - Eluding (N.J.S.A.
 2C:29-2b) – This includes failing to stop immediately at a law enforcement officer’s request.
-It can result in 3 to 10 years in prison and fines up to $150,000, plus a driver’s license suspension for a period of time.
+It can result in 3 to 10 years in prison and fines of up to $150,000, plus a driver’s license suspension for a period of time.

 - Reckless Endangerment